TheXDS/Ganymede/docs/articles/getting-started/example-hello-world.md

 You may as well use [global usings](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive#global-modifier) to import these two namespaces everywhere on your project.

 Upon registering the thread proxy, Ganymede (as well as yourself) can make use of the methods contained in the helper static class `UiThread`.

+The reason to have a UI thread proxy is to standardize the way in which different UI frameworks expose a UI thread dispatcher.
+For example, WPF uses a `Dispatcher` property on any object that inherits from the `DispatcherObject` abstract class, while Avalonia has a property called `UIThread` on the `Avalonia.Threading.Dispatcher` class.
+The proxy is a predictable and static API that will allow you access to the UI thread of your application independently of the UI framework you use.

 ## Creating a `ViewModel`
 As per the [MVVM pattern](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm), we need to define a ViewModel that will contain the business logic for our view.
 While it's true that MVVM may be considered overkill for small apps, Ganymede removes a lot of guesswork and boilerplate code that would otherwise fall into a developer to properly implement.